Authored by the expert who managed and guided the team behind the Czechia Property Pack

 What's the outlook for rent growth in Prague in 2026?

-As of January 2026, Prague rents are projected to grow by approximately 4% to 7% over the year, with risk skewed slightly upward if supply remains tight.
+As of 2026, Prague rents are likely to grow by about 4% to 6% over the full year if the economy stays stable and no large new supply shock appears.

 Which neighborhoods rent best in Prague as of 2026?